NeDaA-HuSsEiN/CPP_NanoDegree_Capstone_Snake_Game/README.md

 ## New Features Added

-1. The user enters his/her name and choose the level of the game.
+1. The user enters his name and choose the level of the game.
 2. There are three levels in the game:
    * Easy level: The same Udacity project without any obstacles.
    * Medium level: Adding a wall around the screen.